One Apple iPad, charger, and a case are loaned to the student.

 Apple has changed the way student Apple IDs are created and managed to align with COPPA laws.
 Student cannot download apps from the App store.
 Students will be able to add apps from the JAMF Self-Service App provided by Hilliard Schools.

 Students do not have the ability to download apps from the Apple App store.
-They will only be able to download apps from the JAMF Self-Service App that have been provided by Hilliard City Schools.
+They will only be able to download apps from the JAMF Self-Service App that has been provided by Hilliard City Schools.
 The district will provide some paid apps to all students.

 No, families will not be asked to purchase additional apps.
 The district is providing two paid apps, Notability and Explain Everything, to each student for use on their district-issued iPad.